zakirzhangozin/Aspex-Internship/README.md

-# Readme files are available for each folder and contain the description of the content of said fodlers
+# Readme files are available for each folder and contain the description of the content of said folders